galaxyxone/openlinks/README.md

 # OpenLinks.io

-## This repo is a work in progress- We are building the milestones now
+## This repo is a work in progress

 ### Using IPFS, easily create personalized web-pages with user defined hyperlinks, photos, article, recipe(text), social post.
 Login to the app, add your links and create your own website link.
 Users are returned a CID and link to their personal website.
 Login and change the website and user is returned new link.